 For many of us, taking photos is one of the great joys of traveling, yet choosing which camera(s) to take can be a challenging decision.
 These days, there’s almost a mind-numbing amount of cameras on the market, and finding the one(s) that will best meet your needs will inevitably take some research.
 This article’s here to help you sift through the options and narrow down your search by both type and price.

 Which Travel Camera is Right for You?
 Choosing the Right Camera

 While it’s true that the “right” camera is the one you have on you, it’s also true that different travelers take photos for different reasons.
-Some people take photos to bring their travel memories back home with them and to share with friends.
+Some people take photos to bring their travel memories back home with them to share with friends or create their own travel scrapbook album.
 These folks are generally more casual about their photography.
 Others are actively documenting their travels—maybe blogging or vlogging—and want their photos to look good for a wider audience.

 Then there’s the photography enthusiasts—folks who take their photography seriously and really work to learn how to use their cameras and capture the best shots possible.
 Which category you fall into (or wish to fall into) will do a lot to determine what kind of camera you should choose.

 Compact digital cameras are perfect for the traveler who wants something light, small and easy to use.
 These little cameras will often easily fit into a pocket or a purse and with today’s technology, can take some stunning photos.